efoosag/kanban-group/README.md

 ## Acknowledgments

-I Like to Thank Microverse for creating this platform.
+We will Like to Thank Microverse for creating this platform.

 ## 📝 License